aaroncreager/Aaron-Creager-Profile/device-code-flow.md

 **The chain:**
  **Front door's locked.** Normal sign-in with the valid credential gets blocked by CA requiring a compliant/hybrid-joined device.
 ROPC is blocked too.
  **Find the door nobody guarded.** CA can target auth flows individually.
 Device code flow — which hits the Device Registration Service (DRS) instead of the standard token endpoint — wasn't covered by an enforced policy.
-Auth succeeds down that path. *(MITRE ATT&CK T1556.009 – Modify Authentication Process: Conditional Access Policies.)*
+Auth succeeds down that path.
- **Register a phantom device.** DRS validates the token but doesn't bother checking that the caller is a real Windows machine.
-Using public tooling (`roadtx` from Dirk-Jan Mollema's roadtools), the team generates a keypair, sends a CSR to DRS, and gets a signed Azure AD device cert — a fully registered device identity from a Linux box.
-No TPM, no hardware, no admin approval. *(T1098.005 – Account Manipulation: Device Registration.)*
  **Mint a PRT with fake claims.** The registered "device" is now trusted enough to request a **Primary Refresh Token** carrying the device claims that satisfy the very compliance conditions that blocked step 1.
  **Escalate through hybrid identity.** Separate from the device spoofing, the tenant had a pile of on-prem accounts synced to the cloud holding privileged roles, including Global Admin (the writeup counts 255 highly privileged directory roles).
 Pop one synced on-prem privileged account and you can reset cloud Global Admin passwords — full tenant takeover, no cloud-specific exploit required.